-Follow these simple steps when shop machinery:
+Follow these simple steps when using shop machinery:

-- Wear proper PPE - Have proper lighting - Beware of Pinch Points. - No horseplay or distractions - Make sure there are no lockout tags on your machine - Make sure all machines are in proper condition (check blades, guards, cords, guides, and adjustable parts) - Know where your E-stop is on the machine - Make sure you're approved to use machine - Make sure all keys are removed and secured away from chucks - Make sure to work with a partner if your material is too large for you to handle alone - Make sure cutting tooling (i.e. drill bits, band saw blades, and milling bits) are properly oiled while in use. - Make sure ventilation system is connected and working if required - Machine Guards protect against direct contact with moving parts, flying chips, kickbacks and splashing of metal or corrosive liquids.
-Always check to be sure that the proper guards are in place and in good condition before operating machinery.
-Guards must be designed so a person cannot reach over, under or through to contact the moving parts of a machine.
-Guards should never be adjusted or removed unless by authorized personnel.
-If you find that a guard has been removed, is missing or needs repair, report to a team Safety Captain or Mentor and follow the Lock-Out, Tag-Out (LOTO) procedure. - Pinch Points are points in and around machinery, tools or moving surfaces where there is a chance of a body part getting caught between one moving and one stationary part, two moving parts, or one moving part with some other material.
+- Wear proper PPE - Have proper lighting - Beware of Pinch Points2 - No horseplay or distractions - Make sure there are no lock-out tags on your machine - Make sure all machines are in proper condition (check blades, guards, cords, guides, and adjustable parts)1 - Know where the E-stop is located on the machine (if equipped) - Make sure you're properly trained and approved to use machine - Make sure all keys are removed and secured away from chucks - Make sure to work with a partner if the material is too large for you to handle alone - Make sure cutting tools (i.e. drill bits, band saw blades, milling bits, etc.) are properly oiled while in use. - Make sure the ventilation system is connected and working, if required that a guard has been removed, is missing or needs repair, report to a team Safety Captain or Mentor and follow the Lock-Out, Tag-Out (LOTO) procedure.

+2 Pinch Points are points in and around machinery, tools or moving surfaces where there is a chance of a body part getting caught between one moving and one stationary part, two moving parts, or one moving part with some other material.